An underlined hyperlink denotes an affiliate link. To see what that means, click here.

 “What (product, resource, Paleo/Primal/WAP-friendly goodie) do you use/recommend?”

 I decided it was time to compile a list so as to answer at least two of the three burning inquiries listed above.
 (The other answer is, of course, “YES!”)
+This SERIES of posts also live as a static page group in my header bar for easy access:

 Full disclosure: I’m an “affiliate” at a few of these companies (look for the asterisk).
 I get credit for any purchase made IF you click over from this blog.
 This does NOT account for my decision to recommend these products/companies.
 I use and believe in everything below – in fact, I bought from these companies long before I was ever an affiliate.
 Again - I use every product listed in this series.